yuv-c/Blackjack-game/README.md

 Blackjack project splitted into multiple modules.

 Base module - blackjack_base.py:
 The core logic of the game with all the base classes, written in an OOD.
+This module is can be run both synchronously and asynchronously with AsyncIO.

 Offline module - offline.py:
 Runs the game from the terminal synchronously.